ClusterLabs/PAF/install.md

-PostgreSQL Automatic Failover is a Pacemaker resource agent able to detect failure on a PostgreSQL master node and trigger failover to the best existing standby node.
+PostgreSQL Automatic Failover is a Pacemaker resource agent able to detect failure on a PostgreSQL primary node and trigger failover to the best existing standby node.

 This agent is written in perl.
 Its installation process follows the perl common